 Another advantage is that developers often have their own ways of working.

 Think of a dozen programmers, who each have their own slant of how something can be done.
 But if one of them leaves, then traditional coding doesn’t provide any standardisation for picking up where they left off.

 Low code SaaS platforms provide standardisation of certain things, such as approach, formatting and more, making the whole process a lot more fluid and flexible.
 Low code, therefore, formalises a standardised process and makes it repeatable.

 How Cyclr works

 Cyclr aims to simplify the complex task of building integrations through the use of low-code tools.
-For example, technical challenges, such as API authentication and rate limiting, is automatically handled in ready made connectors.
-Combine these with a drag-and-drop integration builder and you have a new form of user friendly IDE to quickly create integrations.
+For example, technical challenges, such as API authentication and rate limiting, are automatically handled in ready-made connectors.
+Combine these with a drag-and-drop integration builder and you have a new form of user-friendly IDE to quickly create integrations.

 This lowers the technical bar for creating integrations.
 Opening the door for non-technical users to build out integration use cases without the need for developer input.

 Whether you’re making apps internally or externally, the speed of prototyping is massively enhanced.
 And if you’re looking to scale up, Cyclr has been built from the ground up to be deployed against heterogeneous SaaS environments.
 You can run our platform within your own shared cloud infrastructure or on a VPC.
 In either case, Cyclr supports numerous methods of deployment and scaling.